Utsira/RealityMorpher/RealityMorpher/Sources/RealityMorpher/Documentation.docc/Getting Started.md

 ## Overview

-Each ModelEntity can have up to three Morph Targets.
+Each ModelEntity can have up to four Morph Targets.
 The targets must all be topologically identical to the base model.

 ### Registration